anson-vandoren/ansonvandoren.com/content/posts/DeployHugoFromGithub.md

 ###### Creating a hook

-Next I set up a `hooks.json` file to allow `webhook` to be triggered by an incoming GitHub POST.
-I like vim, but you can use nano or whatever you prefer:
+Next I set up a `hooks.json` file to allow `webhook` to trigger on an incoming GitHub POST.
+I like vim, but you can use nano or whatever other editor you prefer:
 ```shell
 $ vim /opt/hooks/hooks.json
 ```
- [The documentation](https://github.com/adnanh/webhook/blob/master/docs/Hook-Definition.md) has more details about available properties, but I'll just show the configuration I ended up using.\
+ [The documentation](https://github.com/adnanh/webhook/blob/master/docs/Hook-Definition.md) has more details about available properties, but I'll just show the configuration I ended up using.

- Before doing that, though, I'm going to need a secret I can share with GitHub so that I can ensure the hook is only triggered by them.
-You can use anything you want (I'm showing `my-github-secret` in the example below), but one easy way to generate a secret is to run `uuidgen`:
+ Before doing that, though, I need a secret I can share with GitHub to ensure the hook is only triggered appropriately (i.e., not by someone randomly sending a POST request to the correct endpoint).
+You can use anything you want as the secret, but one easy way to generate a secret is to run `uuidgen`:
  ```shell
  $ uuidgen
  81febb4d-4483-4fc8-a2dc-8ece300bc5f4
  ```
- Copy this value, and use it both in the `hooks.json` file below, and also when you do the next steps on GitHub.
+ This will output a nice long random value that is expected to be unique ([see here for more detail](http://man7.org/linux/man-pages/man1/uuidgen.1.html)).
+Copy this value, and use it both in the JSON file below, and also when you do the next steps on GitHub.
+Note that the example below shows "my-github-secret" instead; you'll want to replace this in your version.
 ```json
 [
     {